humdrum-tools/humdrum-documentation/guide/ch15/index.md

 class="option">l</span> option.
 In this case, harmonic intervals are calculated with respect to the lowest pitch in the sonority.
 This option is helpful in determining figured bass.
-For the final chord in Example 12.1 the corresponding output would be
+For the final chord in Example&nbsp;12.1 the corresponding output would be

 ```bash
 **hint  M3 P5 P8  *-